l7mp/stunner/README.md

   server.
 The demo contains a [Node.js](https://nodejs.org) application server for creating a browser-based two-party WebRTC video-call, plus a STUNner service that clients use as a TURN server to connect to each other.
-Note that no transcoding/transsizing option is available in this demo, since there is not media server in the media pipeline.
+Note that no transcoding/transsizing option is available in this demo, since there is no media server in the media pipeline.
 * [Media-plane mode: One to one video call with Kurento via STUNner](examples/kurento-one2one-call): This tutorial extends the previous demo to demonstrate the fully fledged *media-plane deployment model* of STUNner, that is, when WebRTC clients connect